alexelmi/ESP_distance_measurement/README.md

 ![3D_View](Screenshots/3D_View.png "3D_View")

-in Fitzing.
+using KiCAD.

-The next day we put together the components and I loaded the first test sketch on the Wemos D1 mini.
+The next day we put together the components and loaded the first test sketch on the Wemos D1 mini.
 I have to commit that I didn´t test it before.

 ## Ultrasonic test sketch
 You can find it [here](https://github.com/alexelmi/ESP_distance_measurement/tree/main/Software/Test_UltraSonic_Simple).